 7. The AIoT Device performs AIOT_ID selection based on matching of hashed AIOT_ID

 a.
-The AIoT Device computes a hash using RAND_READ as salt for each AIOT_ID
+The AIoT Device computes a hash using RAND_READ as salt for each AIOT_ID received in step 6 as HASH(RAND_READ, AIoT_ID)

 b.
-The AIoT Device compares the hash values of its provisioned AIOT_ID and AIOT_ID hashes from the broadcast message to find at least one matching hashed AIOT_ID.
+The AIoT Device compares the hash values of its provisioned AIOT_ID and AIOT_ID hashes from the broadcast message to find at least one matching hashed AIoT_ID, i.e., HASH(RAND_READ, AIoT_ID) = HASH(RAND_READ, provisioned AIoT_ID)

 c.
 The AIoT Device selects an AIOT_ID that has a matching hash.

-Editor’s Note: The detailed explanation of the AIOT Device selection in this step is FFS.

 8. The AIoT Device sends a Registration Request containing hashed obfuscated AIOT-ID

 9. The RAN Reader or Intermediate Node performs AIOT_ID selection based on matching of hashed AIOT_ID